01 of 13

 Day 2, Early Morning: See Notre-Dame and the Ile de la Cité

-Welcome to Day Two!
-After scarfing down some delicious croissants, pain au chocolat and coffee (see here for suggestions on where to find the best morning pastries), it's time for Leg 1: a visit to Notre-Dame Cathedral and the central "island" separating Paris' right and left banks, the Ile de la Cité.
+Welcome to Day two!
+After scarfing down some delicious croissants, pain au chocolat, and coffee at a patisserie, it's time for a visit to Notre-Dame Cathedral and the central "island" separating Paris' right and left banks, the Ile de la Cité.

 A Marvel of High-Gothic Architecture